 Throughout the City West text, staff has attempted to make clear that protecting the existing natural features (woodland and wetlands) should be a priority for both developers and decision makers for projects in the district.
-While the Woodlands Protection Ordinance and the Wetlands and Watercourse Protection Ordinance will apply to any proposed projects in this district just as they do to every other site in the city, additional language has been included to show a strong commitment to preservation in the City West District, including in the intent, design guide, and approval criteria sections.
+While the Woodlands Protection Ordinance and the Wetlands and Watercourse Protection Ordinance will apply to any proposed projects in this district just as they do to every other site in the city, additional language has been included to show a strong commitment to preservation in the City West District.
+Please see the highlighted proposed text that mentions natural feature protections in the intent, design guide, and approval criteria.